nikmaffi/Mandelbrot_set/README.md

 ---

-There is also am app that draws the Mandelbrot set into a text file.
+There is also a version that draws the Mandelbrot set into a text file.
 Here the result:

 <img alt="vintage" src="./img/vintage.png">